sewunet/sewunet/README.md

-Certainly!
-Here’s a further refined and expanded version of your profile, adding more depth to your achievements, responsibilities, and technical expertise:

----

-**Sewunet Aebaw**

----

 ### **Profile**

 A seasoned software engineer with over 8 years of diverse experience in designing, developing, and deploying complex enterprise applications.
 Specializing in Python-based web development, cloud infrastructure, and server-side technologies, with a proven ability to lead projects, innovate solutions, and drive operational excellence.